bdsh-14/InstagramClone/README.md

-An example of how instagram could have been implemented
+An example of how instagram login could have been implemented with Firebase backend